R-Wright-1/GeCoCheck/README.md

 This is a repository for storing the code needed to check the genome coverage for taxa identified by Kraken 2 in metagenome samples.
 We welcome any feedback on it.

-You can find details on installation and instructions for running in [the Wiki](https://github.com/R-Wright-1/genome_coverage_checker/wiki).
+You can find details on installation and instructions for running in [the Wiki](https://github.com/R-Wright-1/genome_coverage_checker/wiki) and can read our preprint on it [here](https://doi.org/10.21203/rs.3.rs-8224247/v1).